AP PHOTOS: Teen gunmen unleashed terror, chaos at Columbine

 They shot and killed 12 classmates and a teacher and wounded two dozen others in what was then the United States’ deadliest school shooting.
 The boys then took their own lives.

 The shooting shocked the country as it played out on TV news shows from coast to coast.
-Images from the scene showed terrified students fleeing the school, SWAT officers waiting to enter and an injured boy trying to escape through a window.
+Images from the scene showed terrified students fleeing the school , SWAT officers waiting to enter and an injured boy trying to escape through a window.